BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Related Work

 \subsection{Crack Detection Datasets}

-Although industrial conveyor belts are widely used in modern production systems, there remains a critical scarcity of real-world datasets for belt crack detection, which significantly hinders the development and deployment of machine learning in this field.
-Existing crack datasets could be divide into non-belt crack datasets and belt crack datasets.
+Although industrial conveyor belts are widely used in modern manufacturing, there is still lack of real-world datasets for belt crack detection.
+This scarcity significantly hinders the development and application of learning-based methods.
+Existing crack datasets generally fall into two groups: general crack datasets and belt crack datasets.